“The Ecopreneur” Content Series

 Salesforce and FORTUNE Brand Studio traveled to Arezzo, Italy, and Nyamirama, Rwanda, to see how OffGridBox CEO Jodie Wu and cofounders Emiliano Cecchini and Davide Bonsignore are working to address these challenges.

-CLICK HERE to be directed to the Fortune custom content hub to find out more
+CLICK HERE to find out more

-Or watch the full show, Episode 6, on Salesforce+.
+Or watch full show, on Salesforce+.

 Episode 7